ferantivero/architecture-center/docs/patterns/static-content-hosting-content.md

 Additionally, you could natively configure a custom domain for HTTP-only or over HTTPS by using Azure CDN, deliver custom content per region by using Azure Front Door, and implement a CI/CD pipeline solution to update your content reducing human intervention.

+## Alternatives

-While this example is simply using Static websites hosting in Azure Storage, if you face limitations or need more advances features such as support for AuthN / AuthZ consider using [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/).
+- While this example is simply using Static websites hosting in Azure Storage, if you face limitations or need more advances features such as support for AuthN / AuthZ consider using [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/).

 ## Next steps